 When people think about drug addiction, they often picture sordid images of people struggling with heroin, crack, and other so-called street drugs.
 Many people remain unaware of how widespread prescription drug addiction has become in this country.
 Because withdrawal symptoms that take place during detox can be uncomfortable, painful, and even dangerous, supervised detox provides people with the safest, least difficult way to complete detoxification.
-At Nashville Detox we offer detox for prescription drugs in Memphis, TN.
+At Nashville Detox we offer detox for prescription drugs near Memphis, Gallatin, and Hendersonville, Tennessee.

 Statistics on Prescription Drug Abuse

 The number of people who misuse and abuse prescription drugs in the U.S. may surprise some people.
 The National Institute on Drug Abuse reports that in 2020, of people aged 12 and older: